ssvlabs/ssv/monitoring/README.md

 5. Align dashboard variables:
     * `instance` - container name, used in 'instance' field for metrics coming from prometheus. \
       In the given dashboard, instances names are: `ssv-node-v2-<i>`, make sure to change according to your setup
+    * `validator_dashboard_id` - exist only in operator dashboard, points to validator dashboard

 **Note:** In order to show `Process Health` panels, the following K8S metrics should be exposed:
 * `kubelet_volume_stats_used_bytes`